Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 By default, root access is not allowed on Speeder Pad.
 To enable it, follow these instructions:

-**Part 1: Restoring Speeder Pad Image (ONLY for V400 Pad, not needed for Speeder Pad sold separatly)**

 Note: A microSD card of at least 32 GB is required.

-- Download this restoration image and unzip it: [Speeder Pad Restoration Image](https://drive.google.com/file/d/1Ri8KACnZPBhuLjSnYcEJ00s3w-DGdv2x/view?usp=sharing)
+- Download this restoration image and unzip it: [Speeder Pad 1.1 Restoration Image](https://drive.google.com/file/d/1AK9RU-RRE33f7k3TYQ_7vIOV8tARfyd0/view?usp=sharing)

 - Download and install Raspberry Pi Imager here: https://www.raspberrypi.com/software/